- Acupuncture is a type of East Asian medicine that can relieve some types of pain.

-Acupuncture used to be a treatment that was only practiced in Eastern Asia, but over the years it’s become available in the United States and many other countries.
-Acupuncture is used to treat conditions such as: back pain, headaches, stomach problems, and more.
+Acupuncture used to be a treatment that was only practiced in Eastern Asia, but over the years, it has become available in the United States and many other countries.
+Acupuncture is used to treat conditions such as back pain, headaches, stomach problems, and more.

 What is acupuncture?

 How does acupuncture work?

-During an acupuncture treatment, a hair thin fine needles are inserted into “acupuncture points,” which are thought to stimulate the body to release certain chemicals and hormones in the body as well as the nervous systems.
+During an acupuncture treatment, hair-thin fine needles are inserted into “acupuncture points,” which are thought to stimulate the body to release certain chemicals and hormones in the body as well as the nervous systems.
 This can be useful to ease pain and improve other medical situations.

 Although the exact way that acupuncture works is not yet fully understood by scientists, medical studies have shown that acupuncture is safe, and, when combined with other treatments, can be helpful for patients with certain conditions.

 What happens when you go to an acupuncturist?

 Your first visit with an acupuncturist is similar to the first visit with your health care provider.
 Your acupuncturist will ask you questions about the reason that brought you in for acupuncture treatments.
 If you are having pain, he/she will probably ask specific questions such as: Where is the pain?
 What does it feel like?
 How often do you have pain?
 Your acupuncturist will also ask you about other conditions you might have, if you have had any operations and if you are taking any prescription or over-the-counter medications, dietary supplements or herbs.

-Two of the ways acupuncturists try to understand what is in balance and what is not, is by looking at the color, shape, and coating on your tongue, and by checking your pulse in six different positions.
+Two of the ways acupuncturists try to understand what is in balance and what is not are by looking at the color, shape, and coating on your tongue and by checking your pulse in six different positions.
 This helps the acupuncturist decide what areas of your body need help and which acupuncture points might be stimulated.